Looking for the best burgers in London? You’re in luck…

 Burger & Lobster

-While I strongly believe the majority of the best burgers in London can be found in more humble-looking restaurants, there’s something so funny about eating a messy burger in a more civilised setting.
+While we strongly believe the majority of the best burgers in London can be found in more humble-looking restaurants, there’s something so funny about eating a messy burger in a more civilised setting.

 Enter Burger & Lobster, and some of the most gourmet burgers London has to offer.